Chronology of SMI and its Technology

 The first submarine pressure hull glands (PHG) developed by SCL at Erith, Kent.
 One of the young scientists and engineers was, John Wise who some 30 years later was to be one of the founders of Scientific Management International.

 Oberon Class submarines fitted with PE moulded pressure hull glands and PE cables – a world first.
 Twenty seven submarines built for Royal Navy and for Canadian and Australian navies.

 Seven different classes of nuclear submarine all built with PE cables and pressure hull glands successfully sealing the cables in the pressure hulls for 20 plus years.

 Scientific Management Associates (SMA) incorporated by Keith Wells with John Wise as Design Manager opens factory in Fareham Hampshire, England.

-SMA wins first major order from Ferranti Thompson for Type 23 frigate sonar glands and cables.
+SMA wins its first major order from Ferranti Thompson for Type 23 frigate sonar glands and cables.
 This prepares the way for same system on Type 22 Frigates, Type 42 Destroyers and 3 Aircraft Carriers (45 ships).

-Parent company SMA Australia sets new policy that SMA(UK) growth must span a range of different technologies and markets over and above hostile environment mouldings.
-MoD invites SMA to begin qualification to gain Capability Approval to PTS14299 for manufacture of submarine products.
+Parent company, SMA Australia, sets a policy that SMA (UK) growth must span a range of different technologies and markets over and above hostile environment mouldings.
+MOD invites SMA to begin qualification to gain Capability Approval to PTS14299 for manufacture of submarine products.
 SMA achieves qualification.

 SMA purchases long leasehold for large new factory which is officially opened by Sir Robert Walmsley, Chief of Defence Procurement and Rt Hon Sir George Young MP.